- Give

 JBU does not unlawfully discriminate based on race, color, national or ethnic origin, sex, age, disability, marital status, military status, or age in the administration of its educational policies, admissions, financial aid, employment, educational programs, or activities.

 John Brown University is a leading private Christian university, training students to honor God and serve others since 1919.
-Arkansas’ top-ranked regional university (U.S. News Best Colleges 2019), JBU enrolls more than 2,100 students from 38 states and 53 countries in its traditional undergraduate, graduate, online and concurrent education programs.
-JBU offers 41 majors, with top programs including engineering, nursing, family and human services, biology, graphic design and construction management.
+Arkansas’ top-ranked university (The Wall Street Journal) and top-ranked regional university (U.S. News), JBU enrolls more than 2,200 students from 37 states and 42 countries in its traditional undergraduate, graduate, online and concurrent education programs.
+JBU offers more than 50 undergraduate majors, with top programs including nursing, psychology, construction management, graphic design, family and human services, and engineering.
+Eighteen graduate degrees are available in business, counseling, cybersecurity, and education.

-Copyright 2023 John Brown University.
+Copyright 2025 John Brown University.
 All rights reserved.